dnanexus/dxCompiler/doc/ExpertOptions.md

 # Manifests

 In extreme cases, running compiled workflows can fail due to DNAnexus platform limits on the total size of the input and output JSON documents of a job.
 An example is a task with many inputs/outputs that is called in scatter over a large collection.
 In such a case, you can enable manifest support at compile time with the `-useManifests` option.
 This option causes each generated applet or workflow to accept inputs as a manifest, and to produce outputs as a manifest.

-A manifest is a JSON document that contains all the inputs/outputs that would otherwise be passed directly to/from the applet.
-A manifest can be specified in one of two ways: via a JSON input, or via a File input (where the file must exist on the platform).
+A manifest is a JSON document that contains all the inputs/outputs that would otherwise be passed directly to/from the workflow stage.
+A manifest can be specified in one of two ways:
+1. A `.json` input file (see `Manifest JSON`).
+Here, when the workflow is **compiled** with `-inputs mymanifest.json`, a new file `mymanifest.dx.json` will be generated locally.
+This is a recommended way to provide inputs in the manifest format.
+2. A `file-xxx` input, where the file must exist on the platform (see `Intermediate manifest file inputs/outputs`).
+A typical use case for this scenario is when a user wants to pass manifest output file from a stage (including `output` stage) directly to a new workflow.
+Also, this scenario might be useful when debugging individual stages of a failing workflow.

 ## Manifest JSON

-When manifest support is enabled, each applet has an `input_mainfest___` input field of type `hash`, which means that it accepts a JSON document as a string.
+When manifest support is enabled, each applet has an `input_mainfest___` input field of type `hash`, which means that it accepts a JSON document as a string or as a `.json` file.
 For example, given the following workflow:

 ```wdl
 workflow test {